 Axon originated in an attempt to find a solution to the ever increasing accidental complexity.
-Applying concepts from Domain Driven Design will help to a very large degree, even the most well-designed model will not run by itself in production.
+Applying concepts from Domain-Driven Design will help to a very large degree, even the most well-designed model will not run by itself in production.

-While Axon has is opinionated on how the interaction with a domain model should take place, it tries to avoid any restrictions on the modelling freedom that one has.
+While Axon is opinionated on how the interaction with a domain model should take place, it tries to avoid any restrictions on the modelling freedom that one has.
 Even when your opinion differs from that of Axon, there are enough hooks, configuration options and triggers to change certain aspects of Axon's behavior.
 You will find those throughout the reference guide.

 The image below shows a typical architecture of an Axon based application.

 The side-effects caused by Commands are published using Events.
-These Events are picked up by one or more Event Handling components, that take appropriate action.
+These Events are picked up by one or more Event Handling components that take the appropriate action.
 A typical action is updating the view models, which allow the UI to render the application's state.
 Other actions could be sending messages to external components, or even triggering other side-effects through new commands.

 The separation of the Command Model and the Query Models (also called View Models or Projections) allows these models to only focus on that specific aspect of the application.
-This makes each individual model easier to comprehend, and therefore more maintainable on the long term.
+This makes each individual model easier to comprehend, and therefore more maintainable in the long term.

-An increase of accidental complexity is often caused by leaky abstractions where infrastructure concerns are mixed with business logic.
+An increase in accidental complexity is often caused by leaky abstractions where infrastructure concerns are mixed with business logic.
 Axon makes it a top priority to keep the two strictly separated.
 Everywhere in Axon's design, it makes a clear distinction between what you want to do (e.g. publish an event) and how that is actually done (e.g. event publication implementation).

 Axon doesn't only make this separation by providing clear interfaces to components, it also combines the infrastructural choices in the Configuration API, there business logic components are configured separately from the infrastructural aspects of your application.

-Axon strongly stimulates the use of explicit message objects.
+Axon strongly leverages the use of explicit message objects.
 This means that each Message in an Axon based application will generally be represented by a specific Java Class in that application.
 While this does create a little overhead in writing an Axon based application, it does come with a few advantages:

 The use of explicit messages makes it easier to transparently distribute message to remote components;